Ricardo Israel

-Ricardo Jacob Israel Zipper (born 7 October 1950) is a Chilean lawyer and academician.
+Ricardo Jacob Israel Zipper (born 7 October 1950) is a Chilean lawyer and academic.
 Israel was a candidate for President of Chile in 2013, representing the Regionalist Party of the Independents (PRI), but lost the election obtaining 0.57 per cent of the vote.

 Biography

 Israel is married to Sara Cofré, has two children (Daniela and Igal), and three grandsons (Vicente, Julián, and Dalia).
 He completed his university studies in 1981 at the Law Faculty of the University of Chile, becoming a lawyer.
 He has a master in Latin American Government and Politics, and a doctorate in political science at the University of Essex, and a degree in law at the University of Barcelona.